OwOHamper/interactive-mcp/README.md

 ### 🎯 What These Rules Ensure:

-- **🔔 No Silent Commands**: Every command execution gets a loud notification
 - **💬 No Chat Questions**: All user input happens through interactive prompts
+- **🔄 No Conversation Endings**: Interactive tools keep conversations flowing
-- **⚡ Faster Execution**: Parallel notifications prevent delays
+- **⚡ Faster Interaction**: Predefined options for quick selection
-- **🎵 Better UX**: Sound alerts ensure you never miss important actions
+- **🎵 Better UX**: Sound notifications for interactive prompts
-- **🔄 Consistent Flow**: Standardized interaction patterns across all AI responses
+- **📋 Proactive Engagement**: Always asking what to do next instead of waiting

 ### 🚨 Critical Success Factors: